hpcleuven/VscDocumentation/source/jobs/submitting_and_managing_jobs_with_torque_and_moab.rst

 in the example above.
 This is a unique identifier for your job, and can be used to manage it.
 In general, the number will suffice for this purpose.

-As explained on the page on ":ref:`Specifying resources, output files and notifications`", there are several options to inform the scheduler about the resources your jobs requires, or whether you want to be notified on events related to your job.
+As explained on the pages on :ref:`resource specification` and :ref:`specifying output files and notifications`, there are several options to inform the scheduler about the resources your jobs requires, or whether you want to be notified on events related to your job.